emtneutrino/races/README.md

    - To add a waypoint in the world, unselect any waypoints, move to the point where you want to add the waypoint and press 'Enter' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a PlayStation controller.
 A corresponding blip in the waypoint map will be created.

-   - The first waypoint you add will be a start/finish waypoint (yellow checkered flag).
+   - The first waypoint you add will be a start/finish waypoint (orange checkered flag).
 Adding a second waypoint will turn the start/finish waypoint into a start waypoint (green checkered flag) and the second waypoint will become a finish waypoint (white checkered flag).
 Every waypoint added after the first two will become a finish waypoint (white checkered flag).
 Waypoints between the start and finish waypoints will become blue numbered waypoints.

    - If you want to add a waypoint between two consecutive waypoints, select the two waypoints first and then add the new waypoint.
 The two waypoints you select must be consecutive waypoints.
 You will not be able to select two non-consecutive waypoints.
 After adding the new waypoint, the two waypoints you selected will become unselected.
 You will not be able to add a waypoint between the first and last waypoints this way.
 To add a waypoint between the first and last waypoints, unselect any waypoints and add the new waypoint.